SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Callable units can generally be split into method signature and method body.
 The method signature usually specifies at least return type, name, and parameters, as well as the keyword if necessary.
 In sh, a method signature contains nothing but the keyword and name
 In java, the method signature also specifies parameter type, access modifier, and optionally staticness/finalness/abstractness.
+In JS, function keyword defined callable units generate their own this, while arrow functions do not.

+<h3>Declaration</h3>

+In most languages, functions can only be declared in statements, however languages that have functions as first-class citizens often also allow declaration via expressions. function expressions are generally assigned to variables for later usage.
+JS calls function declarations that are statements function declarations, and function declarations that are expressions function expressions.

 <h3>signatures</h3>